Your money is only as safe as your employee's weakest password.

 Harden email (SPF/DKIM/DMARC) to cut spoofing success.

 It does require new habits, and that can sometimes be hard.
 But after a short transition, security gets faster and simpler than with passwords.
-Added bonus: No more password resets!
+Added bonus: no more password resets.

 Roll out Zoho Vault company-wide; use generated passphrases instead of passwords.